 To begin the Northern Baccalaureate Nursing Program application process, please download the Northern Baccalaureate Nursing Program checklist below and follow the instructions.

-Application and all admission documents are due in the Office of the Registrar by January 15, 2022.
-If you have application questions, please contact the Office of the Registrar at 250-960-6300 or email email@example.com.
+Application and all admission documents must be submitted to the Office of the Registrar.
+If you have application questions, please contact the Office of the Registrar at 250-960-6300 or email firstname.lastname@example.org.

 It is highly recommended that applicants review the BC College of Nurses and Midwives – Registration Requirements and the Profile of a Newly Graduated Registered Nurse on the BC College of Nurses and Midwives website to find out further information about entry-level registered nurse competencies, preparation and practice assumptions.